Large-scale shell-model study of two-neutrino double-beta decay of $^{82}$Se, $^{94}$Zr, $^{108}$Cd, $^{124}$Sn, $^{128}$Te, $^{130}$Te, $^{136}$Xe, and $^{150}$Nd: Theoretical Framework

 where $m_e$ is the rest mass of the electron; $E(1^+_k)-M_i$ denotes the energy difference between the $k^{th}$ intermediate $1^+$ state and the ground state of the initial nucleus; $0_{g.s.}^i$($0_{g.s.}^f$) is the ground state of initial (final) nuclei; $\sigma$ is the pauli matrix; $\tau^-(\tau^+)$ is the isospin lowering (raising) operator. $Q_{\beta\beta}$ ($Q$-value) is the energy released in the decay. $\langle 0_{g.s.}^{(f)}||\sigma\tau^{\pm}||1_k^+\rangle$ (or $\langle 1_k^+||\sigma\tau^{\pm}||0_{g.s.}^{(i)}\rangle$) is the reduced matrix element and can be expressed as

-Here, $U(l_is_ij_f1,j_is_f)$ denotes the U coefficient, and $j_i$, $l_i$, and $s_i$ ($j_f$, $l_f$, and $s_f$) are the total angular momentum, orbital angular momentum, and spin of initial (final) nucleonic state, respectively. $\delta_{l_il_f}$ shows that for the allowed Gomow-Teller transition, the orbital angular momentum of the initial and final state nucleons must be equal. $D_{j_fj_i}$ represent the one-body transition densities and can be expressed as
+Here, the term $\sqrt{3(2j_f+1)}\delta_{l_il_f} U(l_is_ij_f1,j_is_f)$ denotes the reduced single-particle matrix elements \cite{Suhonen_book, Jia} for Gamow-Teller (GT) transition, the $U$-coefficient is Racah coefficient \cite{Edmonds} and $j_i$, $l_i$, and $s_i$ ($j_f$, $l_f$, and $s_f$) are the total angular momentum, orbital angular momentum, and spin of initial (final) nucleonic state, respectively. $\delta_{l_il_f}$ shows that for the allowed GT transition, the orbital angular momentum of the initial and final state nucleons must be equal. $D_{j_fj_i}$ represent the one-body transition densities and can be expressed as

 where $a_{j_f}^{\dagger}$ ($a_{j_i}$) is nucleon-creation (annihilation) operator, and $\delta_j$ represents the changing of the angular momentum.